 The parliamentary scrutiny process for delegated legislation is thus poised to be an ongoing focus of political controversy and constitutional concern.

 We believe that delegated legislation is a necessary feature of modern governance: it is not necessary, possible or even desirable to make legislative changes solely via primary legislation.
 Since we are to have delegated legislation, it is essential that it is carefully prepared, properly evidenced, and subject to meaningful scrutiny.

-- Better scrutiny procedures alone cannot fix a deficient policy development process, but they can enhance the prospect of getting legislation that is “necessary, effective, clear, coherent and accessible”, all of which the Office of the Parliamentary Counsel describes as the classic tests of good law.
+Better scrutiny procedures alone cannot fix a deficient policy process, but they can enhance the prospect of getting legislation that is “necessary, effective, clear, coherent and accessible”, which the Office of the Parliamentary Counsel describes as the classic tests of good law.